alexisop/Impressive-Privacy-Policy/README.md

 ## How can I get rid of the data stored?

 #### To clear your stored data:
-- Create a ticket on [support server](https://discord.gg/VH4ssqd69g) and ask developer/moderators clear your data.
+- Create a ticket on [support server](https://discord.gg/VH4ssqd69g) and ask developer/moderators to clear your data.

 #### You must know the following things before you ask to clear your data:
 - You must have a valid reason.